lacasera/vue-task/README.md

 1. `number_of_calls_made` is set and is less than `50`
 2. number of records in the  `pending_updates_requests` is up to a `1000`

-if the 2 conditions are satisfied, I format the data, pass it to and event the makes the batch requests and then delete the 1000 records from the database.
+if the 2 conditions are satisfied, I format the data, pass it to an event then makes the batch requests and then delete the 1000 records from the database.